prabhkodes/fightClub/README.md

 ```
 This assumes you have a Python virtual environment with the packages from `requirements.txt` installed, if you went for Option A.

-The output of the program is below.
+Sample output of the program is below.
 If the ratios are at least 2.0 (our test case) then there may be a significant difference from the reference files and you may look at the results further.
 ```bash
 #################
 Var Name            :  |1-2|                 ,  |2-3|                 ,  |2-3|/|1-2|